 - Penetrating brain injury: This occurs when something pierces the brain.
 Survivors may face recurring seizures and epilepsy.

 - Second impact syndrome: Having multiple TBIs in a short time frame magnifies the damages and effects, increasing the likelihood of serious harm.

 If You Have Experienced a TBI in a Car Accident, How Can a Lawyer Help You?

 Motor vehicle crashes are notorious for causing debilitating brain injuries.
 Victims can face long recovery times and possibly a lifetime of aftereffects.
 Your brain controls so much of your life, from your speech and moods to your sleep patterns and even your personality.
 When this essential organ is damaged, you may have a diminished ability to perform day-to-day tasks and struggle with interpersonal relationships.
 If you have suffered a TBI in a car accident, you deserve justice for the injuries and difficulties you’ve endured.
-A personal injury lawyer can help you recover the compensation you are entitled to and ensure you receive the care you need.
+A top-rated legal expert for accidents involving vehicles in Denver can help you recover the compensation you are entitled to and ensure you receive the care you need.
 Call our law office today to learn more about how we can help you: 303-500-1376.